Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 - "Player 1 wins!" if player 1's move beats player 2's.
 - "Player 2 wins!" if player 2's move beats player 1's.
 - "It's a tie!" if both players make the same move.
-- If either player’s move is not “rock”, “paper”, or “scissors”, return `None`
+- If either player’s move is not "rock", "paper", or "scissors", return `None`

 <br>

 When determining who wins:
-- “rock” beats "scissors"
+- "rock" beats "scissors"
-- "scissors" beats “paper”
+- "scissors" beats "paper"
-- “paper” beats “rock”
+- "paper" beats "rock"
 - If both players choose the same move, it results in a tie.

 ##### !end-explanation